 Peripheral Vascular Examination - Key Points

-A peripheral vascular examination is valuable for ruling out signs of vascular-related pathology.
-The detection and subsequent treatment of PVD can potentially mitigate cardiovascular and cerebrovascular complications.
-In this video, we review some common procedures we perform in daily clinical practice.
+A peripheral vascular examination is crucial for identifying vascular-related issues and preventing cardiovascular and cerebrovascular complications.
+This video covers common procedures used in daily clinical practice.

 Treatment

-• Acute Phase of Cuboid Syndrome
+Acute Phase of Cuboid Syndrome

-• Manual Therapy for Cuboid Syndrome
+Manual Therapy for Cuboid Syndrome

-Acute Phase of Cuboid Syndrome:
+Acute Phase of Cuboid Syndrome

 Osseous Manipulation

-Not Just the Cuboid Bone
+Beyond the Cuboid Bone

 MSR - 7 Point Ankle & Foot Mobilization